-Company law requires the Directors to prepare financial statements for each financial period.
-The financial statements have therefore been prepared in accordance with United Kingdom adopted international accounting standards and International Financial Reporting Standards (IFRSs) as issued by the International Accounting Standards Board (IASB), and in accordance with the requirements of the Companies Act 2006..
-Under company law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the company and of the profit or loss of the company for that period.
+Company law requires the directors to prepare financial statements for each financial year.
+Under that law the directors have elected to prepare the financial statements in accordance with United Kingdom Generally Accepted Accounting Practice, including Financial Reporting Standard 101 "Reduced Disclosure Framework"; and in accordance with the requirements of the Companies Act 2006.
+Under company law the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the company and of the profit or loss of the company for that period.
 In preparing the financial statements, the Directors are required to:

-- select suitable accounting policies and then apply them consistently; - state whether applicable United Kingdom Accounting Standards, comprising IFRS, have been followed subject to any material departures disclosed and explained in the financial statements; - · make judgements and accounting estimates that are reasonable and prudent; and - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the company will continue in business.
+- select suitable accounting policies and then apply them consistently; - state whether applicable United Kingdom Accounting Standards, comprising FRS 101, have been followed subject to any material departures disclosed and explained in the financial statements; - make judgements and accounting estimates that are reasonable and prudent; and - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the company will continue in business.